 The term “climate-smart agriculture” dates back to 2010 when the United Nations Food and Agriculture Organization (FAO) defined and presented the idea at the Hague Conference on Food Security, Agriculture, and Climate Change.
 Here, CSA was defined as “agriculture that sustainably increases productivity, resilience (adaptation), reduces/removes GHGs (mitigation), and enhances achievement of national food security and development goals”.
 The acronym ‘GHG’ stands for greenhouse gases, atmospheric gases capable of absorbing and/or emitting infrared (IR) radiation, i.e. radiant heat, thereby contributing to the greenhouse effect (global warming).
-The main GHGs arising from agriculture are carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O).
+The main GHGs generated by agriculture are carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O).
 CSA was seen as an attempt to reset the global agenda for development, uniting the priorities of the agriculture sector with those of the climate change community.
 As such, CSA attempts to direct focus on sustainability, climate mitigation, and resilience, collectively the “triple win”, implying that farmers should adopt CSA techniques for their own good and that of the planet.

 There is no question that climate influences agriculture.
 Farmers are keenly aware of patterns of air temperature, rainfall, solar radiation, wind direction and velocity, and humidity in their locale and have devised many clever adaptations to compensate for less-than-optimal conditions.
-For example, Chinampas, “floating gardens” in Mesoamerica have built up soil on shallow lake beds that take advantage of soil moisture and the temperate influence of water bodies.
+For example, Chinampas, “floating gardens” in Mesoamerica have built up the soil on shallow lake beds that take advantage of capillary moisture and the temperate influence of water bodies.
 Viticulturists exploit their terroir, a biophysical domain differentiating not only vintage wines but presently lending artisanal sheen to products like grains and vegetables.
 High tunnels have enabled season extension for vegetables and fruits in cool temperate, frost-prone areas.
 Upland rice farmers in West Africa mitigate the risk of hit-and-miss early season rains by planting short-duration rice varieties in the moisture-retentive, nutrient-enriched soils of riverine terraces and slope bottoms.
 And Zaï pits have been championed for their ability to restore degraded land in semi-arid sub-Saharan Africa.
-I don’t know if these efforts qualify as climate-smart agriculture or not, but all have emerged as spontaneous farmer-led innovations perceived to harness and/or mitigate natural, fairly predictable events, including climate variability, to secure productivity, spread risk, and improve food security.
+I don’t know if these efforts qualify as climate-smart agriculture or not, but all have emerged as spontaneous farmer-led innovations perceived to harness and/or mitigate natural, fairly predictable events including local weather vagaries, to secure productivity, spread risk, and improve food security.

 What, then, does the FAO mean by “agricultural practices that sustainably increase productivity, resilience, and mitigate GHGs”?
 Do production practices have to meet all three criteria simultaneously to be considered climate-smart?
 Is CSA primarily aimed at smallholders in developing nations or the global agricultural sector?
 Are GHG-producing fertilizers privileged or verboten?
 What about GMOs?
 Fossil fuels?
 Or should we all look forward to pedal-operated plows?
 On these points and others, the FAO is notoriously vague.
 For guidance I turned to two recent works, Climate Change and Agriculture Worldwide, a 2016 CIRAD publication, and Earthscan Food and Agriculture’s 2016 Climate Change and Agricultural Development: Improving Resilience Through Climate Smart Agriculture, Agroecology, and Conservation.
 What has been revealed?

 Not surprisingly, the CSA concept appears tailored mainly for resource-limited smallholders in food insecure nations.
 Here, smallholders are defined as farm operators with fewer than 2 hectares (five acres), which are dominant in the tropical zones.
 Beyond that, there is little agreement on what CSA measures, reports, and verifies.
 Mitigation is primarily concerned with production techniques for reducing GHG emissions in the atmosphere.
-Techniques favoring climate mitigation include, coincidentally or not, an array of options known for decades as “sustainable” agriculture: soil and water conservation; efforts to increase the level of organic matter in soil; temporal and spatial crop associations; multipurpose trees; local biodiversity and crop genetics; and mixed farming practices.
+Techniques favoring climate mitigation include, coincidentally or not, an array of options known for decades as sound agronomics or “sustainable” agriculture: soil and water conservation; efforts to increase the level of organic matter in soil; temporal and spatial crop associations; multipurpose trees; local biodiversity and crop genetics; and mixed farming practices.
 Agriculture that is adapted to climate change is said to be ‘resilient’, meaning it allows production to continue even in the face of unexpected ‘disruptions’, whatever that may mean.
 Curiously, there is nothing in the definition of CSA that would require turning away from large-scale, denaturalizing industrial agriculture.
-In fact, CSA could, potentially, be any adaptive process no matter how trivial or accidental.
+In fact, CSA could be, potentially, any adaptive process no matter how trivial or accidental.
 On the other hand, the CSA movement is rife with sharply dissenting ideological and political interests.
 Should agricultural inputs be regulated?
 Who decides which inputs, and outcomes, are climate-smart, and which are not?

 Take fertilizer application, exhibit “A” in the hearts-and-minds struggle.
 Intensive agriculture in the industrialized nations has rationalized fertilizer use on the basis of measured productivity and return to land and labor.
 High fertilizer rates obviously have an impact on GHG emissions and pollution.
-However, fertilizer application by smallholders, particularly in sub-Saharan Africa is still very low, averaging 10 kg/ha, much less than the 50 kg/ha target set by the 2006 Abuja Declaration, and global average of more than 130 kg/ha (AGRA, 2014; Roser and Richie, 2017; Vanlauwe and Giller, 2006).
+However, fertilizer application by smallholders, particularly in sub-Saharan Africa is still very low, averaging 10 kg/ha, much less than the 50 kg/ha target set by the 2006 Abuja Declaration, and the global average of more than 130 kg/ha (AGRA, 2014; Roser and Richie, 2017; Vanlauwe and Giller, 2006).
 Reducing fertilizer in these situations does not make much sense.
 Researchers and extensionists conducting simple, farmer-managed field trials showing farmers the correct method for applying fertilizer, would go a long way toward improving the efficiency of fertilizers, rather than on their substitution or reduction.

 Perhaps the biggest push within CSA is for carbon sequestration.
 Increasing atmospheric carbon dioxide (CO2) concentrations have been linked to fossil fuel burning, land clearing and drainage, soil tillage, and other human activities.
 Since CO2 accounts for about 75 % of greenhouse gases implicated in climate change (agriculture’s share is 11-15%1), it makes sense to explore ways to remove it from the atmosphere, a process called ‘sequestration’.
 Where do we put CO2 in order to achieve sequestration?
 To answer this, let’s look at the global carbon cycle schematically:

 Here, Earth’s carbon stocks are divided into five major pools: atmospheric, oceanic, geologic, soil, and biotic.
 The mass of each pool is given in petagrams (Pg), where 1 Pg equals 1 billion (109) metric tons.
 A metric ton is 1 million (106) grams (=1,000 kilograms) or 2,205 pounds (1.1 US tons).
 The terms carbon, CO2, and CO2 equivalent (CO2e) are frequently used when discussing greenhouse gases and their impact on global climate change.
-Understanding the definition of these terms and their usage is crucial to avoid ambiguity and getting tripped-up.
-For brushing up, the reader is encouraged to check out this concise tutorial.
+Understanding the definition of these terms and their usage is crucial to avoid ambiguity and getting tripped up.
+For background, the reader is encouraged to check out this concise tutorial.

 Another way to express substances like carbon (chemical symbol: C) or gaseous CO2, is concentration, the relative abundance of a substance (elemental C or CO2), in the total amount of a mixture, usually expressed in parts per unit mass or volume (percent: parts per hundred; ppm: parts per million).
 The mean monthly concentration of CO2 in the atmosphere, measured December 2016 at the NOAA Earth Systems Mauna Loa observatory, was 404 parts per million by volume (ppmv).
 Assuming each part per million by volume CO2 equals 2.134 petagrams, the atmospheric carbon pool is 2.134 x 404 = ~860 Pg.
 Note that all such carbon figures, given in the above schematic, are estimates.
 Estimates are educated guesses subject to error, the magnitude of which is unknown, or in any case not reported by the original author.
 Carbon pools are, however, constantly changing because CO2 is moving in and out of the atmosphere due to processes such as photosynthesis, respiration, decomposition and decay of once-living biomass, and the combustion and burning of organic substances.
 Thus it would be incorrect to state that the atmospheric carbon pool is 860 Pg exactly.
 Nonetheless, the schematic makes three important points: (1) carbon is constantly circulated between global pools (two-headed arrows indicating such movement is possible); (2) the oceanic pool, the largest, contains about 12 times as much carbon as the terrestrial biosphere, i.e. plants and the underlying soil; and (3) the soil contains 4+ times more carbon than the biotic pool (plants and animals).